How to Manage Stress Naturally Without Pills: A Complete Guide to Finding Inner Peace

 Try:

-Studies show even 20 minutes in nature can lower cortisol and blood pressure.
+Studies show that even 20 minutes in nature can lower cortisol and blood pressure.

 7. Power of Nutrition: Foods That Fight Stress